Definition of Constitutional Monarchy

-Example: The United Kingdom of Great Britain and Northern Ireland governed by a Queen Elizabeth II and a parliament divided into the House of Lords and House of Commons, led by Prime Minister David Cameron.
+- The United Kingdom of Great Britain and Northern Ireland governed by Queen Elizabeth II and a parliament divided into the House of Lords and House of Commons, led by a prime minister.

 - Plural: constitutional monarchies

-- The authority of an constitutional monarch is typically hierarchical, with power transferred hereditarily typically through the eldest son.
+- The authority of a constitutional monarch is typically hierarchical, with power transferred hereditarily, typically through the eldest son (primogeniture).

 - A constitutional monarchy is compared and contrasted with an absolute monarchy.

-- A (noun) monarch rules an absolute monarchy and their authority is described as (adjective) monarchal or (adjective) monarchic or (adjective) monarchical.
+- A (noun) monarch rules a constitutional monarchy, and their authority is described as (adjective) monarchal or (adjective) monarchic or (adjective) monarchical.